gautam-divyanshu/talawa-docs/docs/talawa-api-docs/interfaces/models_ActionItemCategory.InterfaceActionItemCategory.md

 [models/ActionItemCategory](../modules/models_ActionItemCategory.md).InterfaceActionItemCategory

-This is an interface that represents a database(MongoDB) document for ActionItemCategory (~Test Check).
+This is an interface that represents a database(MongoDB) document for ActionItemCategory.

 ## Table of contents